ibm-cloud-docs/billing-usage/migrate-billing.md

 Using Table 1. as an example, you might see similar charges to the following on an invoice that you recieve in December for the three major types of usage:

-In Advance infrastructure monthly usage charges
+#### In Advance infrastructure monthly usage charges
+{: #advance-monthly}

-:   For example, for the month of December.
+For example, for the month of December.
 These are recurring charges that you incur until you cancel the service.
 The charge is the same every month.

 ![An example of an advanced infrastructure monthly usage charges on the detailed invoice tab from the downloaded Excel invoice.](images/advance-billing.png){: caption="Figure 4.
 In advance infrastructure monthly usage charges." caption-side="bottom"}

-In Arrears infrastructure hourly charges
+#### In Arrears infrastructure hourly charges
+{: #arrears-hourly}

-:   For example, for the month of November.
+For example, for the month of November.
 These are usage-based charges from the previous month.
 Note the `672 hrs * .066` format of the charges.
 In arrears, infrastructure hourly charges are always in this format.

 ![An example of an arrears infrastructure hourly charge on the detailed invoice tab from the downloaded Excel invoice.](images/arrears-hourly.png){: caption="Figure 5.In Arrears infrastructure hourly charges." caption-side="bottom"}

-In Arrears platform service charges
+#### In Arrears platform service charges
+{: #arrears-platform}

-:   For example, for the month of October.
+For example, for the month of October.
 These are usage-based charges from two months prior.
 They are labeled Platform service in column B and reference the month in which the usage was consumed.

 ![In arrears platform service charges.](images/arrears-platform-service-charges.png){: caption="Figure 6.
 In arrears platform service charges for the month of January." caption-side="bottom"}